 Calculate the cents-per-point value before transferring

 - Check the cents-per-point value you’re getting before transferring.
-I generally consider anything around 2 cents per point a good deal, but there are times when I will book a less valuable ticket.
+I generally consider anything around 2 cents per point a good deal, but there are certainly times when I will book at a lower value.
 Check out my post about how to calculate the value of a point or mile when redeeming if you have no idea what I am talking about.